Heathrow Terminal 2, known as The Queen’s Terminal, is an airport terminal at Heathrow Airport, the main airport serving London.

 1. Plaza Premium Lounge Terminal 2

-This lounge is the only Priority Pass departures lounge in Terminal 2 and is located airside on Level 4, Terminal 2A (Departure Level) in The Queen’s Terminal, next to Terminal Transfers area.
+This lounge is the only Priority Pass departures lounge in Terminal 2 and is located airside on Level 4, Terminal 2A (Departure Level) in The Queen’s Terminal, next to the Terminal Transfers area.
 It is open to passengers departing from Terminal 2 and can be found by following the signs towards lounge “A3”.
 This lounge can also be accessed with your Priority Pass.

 It is a good lounge with decent food, a bar, the decor is stylish.
 While the lounge is definitely nice looking, it doesn’t make it to the top of our list of best airport lounges in Heathrow Terminal 2 because it doesn’t have windows or any natural light.